Silv3S/PyVessel/README.md

 |RECOVERY       | 0.9627   | 0.8046    | 0.8046 | 0.9794      | 0.8046   | 0.6731 |
 |PRIME-FP20     | 0.9947   | 0.7832    | 0.7592 | 0.9975      | 0.7664   | 0.6228 |
 |Own dataset    | 0.9867   | 0.8934    | 0.849  | 0.9944      | 0.8707   | 0.771  |

+## Application
+Models can be trained or used via specialized methods, or by running `main.py`.
+Configurations related to image preprocessing, filepaths other hyperparameters are configurated via `config.py`.

+To run application, create folders with datasets in `Datasets/` directory.
+Image division and augmentation will be done automatically and saved in folder declared in `config.py`.

+Program can be run with IDE or via CLI.
+Supported arguments are listed in `utils.py`.